 The holiday season is just around the corner, and that means family gatherings, holiday events and parties galore.
 Some of those events will be casual, but what about the invitations that specify a dress code?
 The options are more than just black tie and cocktail these days, and if a dress code is specified, you’ll be expected to show up in a specific type of attire.

 There’s no need to panic, though; we’ll help you crack the dress code.
-And, be sure to prepare for the holiday festivities by going through your closet and evaluating your party wear ahead of time (maybe this weekend?).
+And, be sure to prepare for the holiday festivities by going through your closet and evaluating your party wear ahead of time).
 Bring any items that need to be cleaned or mended to your nearest Max I. Walker location, and we’ll make sure you make a dazzling entrance at your next big event.

 If the invitation says to dress in casual clothes, then your options are open and you’ll be comfy.
 Jeans or yoga pants, a sweatshirt, and sneakers or casual shoes are just fine for both men and women.